maisiesadler/api-generation/docs/blog.md

 ## The Result

 The idea works!
-I can generate a usable API from an OpenAPI spec - this is really cool!
+I can generate a usable API from an OpenAPI spec - this is cool!

 ## Configurable or Opinionated